bulygin1985/Object_Detector/README.md

 # Object_Detector
-Code for AI Ukraine 2018 workshop "Object detector creation from scratch"
+Code for AI Ukraine 2018 workshop "Object detector creation from scratch".

-It is Basic object detector tutorial to understanding single-stage object detector workflow
+It is a basic object detector tutorial to understanding single-stage object detector workflow.

 To prepare for the workshop, please: